 If a student finds that he/she cannot complete the requirements of this course in a successful manner, it is the responsibility of that student to initiate a drop from the course.
 Course withdrawals are done through the registrar's office.
 See instructions on Drop Process in Blackboard in Syllabus Folder.
-Last drop date for the college is December 1, 2022.
+The last drop date for the college is November 30, 2023.